ananya-jais/Semester-1/README.md

 b.**RHEL[red hat enterprise linux]**-It contain OPERATING SYSTEM likre centOS,oracle,fedora,red hat.

-Packing manager: Yum

-It is owned by IBM[international business machine] at 40 billon dollor.

 10.**NETWORK**
 There are two types of network-
 1.Internet[(WAN-wide area network) and it is a public network]